All posts

 • What came back?
 Positive replies, meetings booked, pipeline created, by rep and by sequence.

 • What’s working?
-Which ICP slices, which sequences, which sender identities have the cleanest conversion.
-So we double down and kill the rest.
+Which ICP slices, sequences, and sender identities have the cleanest conversion, so we know where to put more budget and what to turn off.

-Those three questions should be answerable in your CRM, without anyone opening a second tool.
-On most stacks, they aren’t.
-Here’s why.
+You should be able to answer all three in your CRM, without opening a second tool.
+On most stacks, you can’t.
+The reason is in how the sequencer syncs.

 Why the standard sequencer-to-CRM sync breaks the report

-Most cold email tools (Lemlist, Instantly, Smartlead, the standard kit) sync to HubSpot or Salesforce at the contact level.
+Most cold email tools (Lemlist, Instantly, Smartlead, the usual ones) sync to HubSpot or Salesforce at the contact level.
 They flip a status field, push a tag, maybe write a note.
-A few will fire a webhook when someone replies.
-Most do not write each touch as its own activity on the contact timeline.
+A few fire a webhook on reply.
+Most do not write each individual touch as its own activity on the contact timeline.

-That gap is invisible until you try to build a report.
-Then it shows up everywhere:
+You don’t see the gap until you try to build a report.
+Then it shows up in four places at once:

 • Duplicate records pile up.
 The sequencer pushes a lead without checking whether the person or company already exists in the CRM.
 Add a separate LinkedIn sequencer and the problem compounds: email creates one contact, LinkedIn creates another, and the meeting history splits across both.